Ground rent – what is it ?

 In most cases, the freeholder can only raise the ground rent payable If you sell the property, you consent to a rent increase, or the lease states that the freeholder has the right to increase the rent.

 Leases will normally state that a certain number of years must have passed before rent can go up.
 In such cases, it should be clear from the lease how often the freeholder is allowed to do so and how far in advance they must warn you of the increase.

 All of the above can be simply avoided by clear communication between leaseholder and freeholder, an adequate and fair lease and preventing, by way of regular monitoring, the level of arrears snowballing to alarming levels.

-We regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Skype video – so it doesn’t matter where you happen to be living – even if you are overseas – provided the leasehold property in question is in England and Wales.
+We regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Zoom video – so it doesn’t matter where you happen to be living – even if you are overseas – provided the leasehold property in question is in England and Wales.

 - Call us today on FREEPHONE 0800 1404544 for FREE initial advice and a FREE quote.

 - Or email us using the contact form below – and we can arrange to ring you back when it suits you